 Either Party may terminate the contract, in whole or in part, if the other Party breaches its duty to perform its obligations under the contract in a timely and proper manner.
 Termination requires written notice of default and a thirty (30) calendar day (or longer at the non-breaching Party’s discretion considering the gravity and nature of the default) cure period.
 Said notice shall be delivered by email, delivery receipt requested; certified mail, return receipt requested; or in person with proof of delivery.
 Allowing time to cure a failure or breach of contract does not waive the right to immediately terminate the contract for the same or different contract breach which may occur at a different time.

-(DELETE THIS PARAGRAPH IF NOT A HYBRID SOLICITATION WITH GOODS INVOLVED)

-In case of breach by the Vendor, the State may, without unreasonable delay, make a good faith effort to make a reasonable purchase or contract to purchase goods in substitution of those due from the Vendor.
-The State may recover from the Vendor as damages the difference between the costs of covering the breach.
-Notwithstanding any clause to the contrary, the State may also recover the contract price together with any incidental or consequential damages defined in UCC Section 2-715, but less expenses saved in consequence of Vendor’s breach.
-OR In case of default of the Vendor, the State may contract the service from other sources and hold the Vendor responsible for any excess cost occasioned thereby.

 The State’s failure to make payment shall not be a breach, and the Vendor shall retain all available statutory remedies.

 NON-WAIVER OF BREACH